 Even basic stacked cakes require interior supports to prevent tiers from shifting or getting squashed.
-I use dowels and cardboard for cake infrastructure because I find it to be a reliable and economical method.
+I recommend using dowels and cardboard for cake infrastructure because it is a reliable and economical method.
 I am not a big fan of the SPS (single plate separator) system because it’s expensive, the plastic plate is unnecessary (except for cakes with elevated tiers), and the chunky columns displace an awful lot of cake.
 Bubble tea straws, which can be used in smaller cakes (2, maybe 3 tiers) are inexpensive and easy to cut to size.
-Personally, I like to use wooden dowels, because they are trusty.
-I have made over one thousand wedding & specialty cakes and have never had any problems using the following dowels and cardboard method so here it is.
+Personally, I prefer to use wooden dowels because they are trusty.

 - Long wood skewer/s

 - Pen or marker

 - Dowels (12″ Wilton Dowel Rods or 1/2″ wood dowels)

 - Saw (for smaller dowels, large pet nail clippers work great)

 - Apple corer (for use with thick dowels only)

 ► Every tier of every cake should have a cardboard base beneath it that is the shape/size of the intended result (so a 7” round cake needs a 7” round cardboard).
 The cardboard should stay with the cake from the first moment the cake is frosted to the point when it gets served; the cake and cardboard naturally fuse together and remain as one.